COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Call your doctor to schedule an appointment if:

 A Dix-Hallpike test may be done to help your doctor find out the cause of your vertigo.
-During this test, he or she will carefully observe any involuntary eye movements.
+During this test, the doctor watches your eyes while turning your head and helping you lie back.
 This will help your doctor know whether the cause of your vertigo is inside your brain, your inner ear, or the nerve connected to your inner ear.
-The Dix-Hallpike test also can help your doctor find out which ear is affected.
+This test also can help your doctor find out which ear is affected.

-Benign paroxysmal positional vertigo (BPPV) may go away in a few weeks by itself.
-If treatment is needed, it usually consists of head exercises (Epley and Semont maneuvers).
-These exercises will move the particles out of the semicircular canals of your inner ear to a place where they will not cause vertigo.
+BPPV may go away in a few weeks by itself.
+If treatment is needed, it usually involves your doctor moving your head in different directions.
+Examples are Epley and Semont maneuvers.
+These movements will move the particles out of the semicircular canals of your inner ear.

 In rare cases, surgery may be used to treat BPPV.